February 06, 2019

 The real tell-tale sign that you’re actually sick — and not just *trying* to fight it off — is how you feel at night because, for some reason, you always feel worse at night.

-Turns out, feeling more sick at night is a research-backed thing — apparently, your body’s circadian rhythms (plus, some other factors) can exacerbate your symptoms after sundown.
+Turns out, feeling more sick during the latter half of the day is a research-backed thing — apparently, your body’s circadian rhythms (plus, some other factors) can exacerbate symptoms after sundown.

-You can also think of immunity as a 24-7 process.
-During the day, one branch of the immune system called cellular immunity is at the forefront of the defense.
+During the day, one branch of the immune system called cellular immunity is at the forefront of the defenses.
 As we get ready to rest at night, another arm known as inflammation takes over.
-Usually, we don't feel the effects of cellular immunity, but inflammation is undeniable as it promotes fever, mucus production, reduced breathing capability and physical fatigue, Huffington Post reports.
+Usually, we don't feel the effects of cellular immunity.
+But we almost always know when we are inflamed as it promotes fever, mucus production, reduced breathing capability, and physical fatigue.

 The worsening of symptoms at night are made noticeable by the fact that during the day, your immune system tends to mellow out.
-It’s not unusual to feel a bit better around those times, but then to have symptoms come back with vengeance later at night.
+It’s not unusual to feel a bit better around those times, but then see symptoms come back with a vengeance later at night.